New Long Plays

 TIE experienced some profit taking on Monday.
 We don't see anything alarming about the 0.7% pull back.
 Overall there are no changes from our weekend comments.
 Our target is the $39.50-40.00 range.
 The P&F chart shows a triple-top breakout buy signal with a $54 target.

 Short Play Updates

-AVID traded sideways in a 44-cent range on Monday.
-We do not see any changes from our weekend comments.
-The stock remains near potential support around $32.00 and its July 2006 lows.
-If the stock was going to stage a bounce this would be a good spot for it to occur.
-Therefore we're not suggesting new positions at this time.
+The AVID battle between the bulls and bears continues.
+Shares appeared to produce another failed rally under the $34 level today but traders bought the dip near its rising 10-dma this afternoon.
+We hesitate to suggest new short positions at this time.
 The P&F chart points to a $29.00 target.
+Our target is the $30.50-30.00 range.
 FYI: Readers should note that the most recent (January) data puts short interest at 12.2% of AVID's 40.9 million-share float, which is relatively high and raises the risk of a short squeeze.

 Picked on February 05 at $34.65

 Comptr.Prog.&Sys - CPSI - cls: 28.99 chg: -0.34 stop: 31.26

 Most quote services will probably list CPSI's intraday low at $27.40.
 However, we believe that's just a bad tick.
 A quick look at the intraday chart doesn't show any trades under $28.89.
 The trend in CPSI still looks bearish but today's trading is not a clear enough failed rally that we'd want to open new positions here.
 Our target is the $25.50-25.00 range.
 The P&F chart points to an $18 target.
 The most recent (January) data puts short interest at 10.3% of the company's 9.3 million-share float.
 That is a high amount of short interest and with such a small float it really increases the risk of a short squeeze so trade cautiously!!

 Picked on February 06 at $29.52